VanshShrivas/elyx-hackathon/README.md

-# ChatGenerator 🧩
+# Elyx-Journey-Vizualizer 🧩

 Built For Elyx Life Hackathon by **Swarit Srivastava** and **Vansh Srivas**

 ---

 ## 📌 Overview
-ChatGenerator is a full-stack project that simulates and visualizes **synthetic WhatsApp-style health coaching journeys**.
+Elyx-Journey-Vizualizer is a full-stack project that simulates and visualizes **synthetic WhatsApp-style health coaching journeys**.
 It generates journeys (back-end powered by Flask + LangChain + Mistral AI) and visualizes them (front-end powered by React + Vite + Tailwind).

 - **Backend (`chatgenerator-backend`)**: Flask API that generates journeys, handles test reports, and provides structured summaries.